 …Is my stock answer when folks ask me how web-sites work!

 The digital world shares much in common with the relatively ancient world of watch craft so it acts as a great metaphor when explaining how the digital world is designed and engineered.
-(Maybe not to all folks, as many millennials don’t wear a watch, at the moment).

 The beauty that is the watch metaphor

 The elegance of a good watch is that it makes simple something that is fantastically complex.
 And the engineering in a well constructed timepiece shines through in world of disposable plastic LCD items with blank screens sitting unused in a drawer.

 Everyone can read the time, most can adjust the date, many can change a strap or battery, some can maintain and service a watch.
 A few understand how they work (I don’t), very few can create one from scratch – and of those, most are copying tried and tested methods.